 Our hellebore collection here begins flowering in January and continues until April – singles and doubles in beautiful shades of pink, white and cream.

 Mary Elizabeth’s presence still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new planting plan.
 The back-breaking planting of thousands of new bedding plants each autumn brings colour in early spring.

-The Orangery tea-room once housed fashionable Victorian ornamental exotics and the little thatched summerhouse next to the Orangery has recently undergone restoration work, funded partly by the proceeds of raffle tickets bought by our kind visitors in previous years.
+The Orangery tea-room once housed fashionable Victorian ornamental exotics, and the little thatched summerhouse next to the Orangery has undergone restoration work, funded partly by the proceeds of raffle tickets bought by our kind visitors in previous years.

-Mary Elizabeth had the summerhouse built for her grandchildren and it was based on one that she remembered from her childhood in Wales.
+Mary Elizabeth had this summerhouse built as a playhouse for her grandchildren and it was based on one that she remembered from her childhood in Wales.

 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on mathematical relationships between the house, the gatehouse and this lawned forecourt.
 It always looks stunning on a frosty day.

 And don’t forget to look out for our friendly robins, happy to hop about close to our visitors.